kokkos/kokkos/DEVELOPER.md

 #### Importing TPLs

-The library must be no made into a CMake target.
-CMake allows libraries to be created that are built externally as follows:
+The library must now be made into a CMake target.
+CMake allows libraries to be added that are built externally as follows:
 ````
 add_library(Kokkos::mytpl UNKNOWN IMPORTED)
 ````